obonaventure/cnp3/book/transport/principles.rst

 To solve this problem, transport protocols associate a `sequence number` to each data segment.
 This `sequence number` is one of the fields found in the header of the data segments.
 We use the notation `D(S,...)` to indicate a data segment whose sequence number field is set to `S`.
 The acknowledgements also contain a sequence number that indicates the data segments that it acknowledges.
 We use `OKS` to indicate an acknowledgement segment that confirms the reception of `D(S,...)`.
 The sequence number is encoded as a bit string of fixed length.
 The simplest transport is the Alternating Bit Protocol (ABP).

 .. index:: Alternating Bit Protocol

 The Alternating Bit Protocol uses a single bit to encode the sequence number.
-It can be implemented by using a simple Finite State Machine.
+It can be implemented easily.
+The sender and the receivers only require a four states Finite State Machine.

 .. figure:: png/transport-fig-021-c.png
    :align: center